 - 1. Identify your three favorite and least favorite commercials and explain why you like or don't like each one.
 Notice whether there are similarities in your preferences.
 In other words, are your favorite commercials humorous?
 Are your least favorite commercials annoying? - 2.
 Create a message strategy for a cover letter to go with your résumé. - 3.
 Outline three message strategies that you feel would get consumers' attention in television commercials and in print ads. - 4.
 Create a sales promotion you think will attract a lot of students to your favorite fast-food restaurant. - 5.
 You are applying for a job in an advertising agency.
 Write an ad about yourself, explaining your unique selling proposition and why they should hire you. - 6.
 Watch television at three different times (late night, mid-day, and prime time).
 What types of commercials were shown at each time?
 Did you notice a difference in quality, products/services advertised, or creativity?
 Why do you think there was a variance? - 7.
 What media do you think would be most (and least) effective for college students?
 Why?

-This page titled 11.8: Discussion Questions and Activities is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 11.8: Discussion Questions and Activities is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.